-• Continue the ongoing advocacy with the SWRCB to balance public trust and sociological values against the value of water exports.
+• Continue the ongoing advocacy with the SWRCB to balance public trust and sociological values against the value of water exports, including a complete public trust analysis by competent consultants.

 Funding.
 The balancing of the public trust values will depend on the results of the State Water Resources Control Board hearings on Delta flows and Delta water quality.